 When I meet with a new hiring manager to discuss their talent needs, I hear the word “culture fit” thrown about.
 Each time, I cringe.
 The term in itself often causes more harm than good as it relates to diversity hiring.
-If your “culture” is to only hire people that fit into a certain box, not only are you limiting your candidate pool, you are also limiting your company’s potential for seeing new ideas that can lead to innovation.
+If your “culture” is only to hire people that fit into a certain box, not only are you limiting your candidate pool, you are also limiting your company’s potential for seeing new ideas that can lead to innovation.

 These ideas and practices of “company culture” can inadvertently discriminate against an entire talent pool such as autistic candidates.

-When we think of diversity, we often think of minority groups of religion, race, gender, etc. Neurodiversity, is a topic less explored and may hold a key to both solving our tech candidate shortage and bringing new skillsets and ideas to companies.
+When we think of diversity, we often think of minority groups of religion, race, gender, etc. Neurodiversity, however, is a topic less explored and may hold the key to both solving our tech candidate shortage and bringing new skillsets and ideas to companies.
 What’s notable in diversity hiring, is that in order to hire engineers who are women or people of color, there are established resources and organizations for individuals from those backgrounds.
 This is not true for engineers with autism.

 Diversity Hiring Practices